abirahosan677-dev/Web-Devolopment-and-Design/README.md

 Acknowledgments

-This project was created as part of a student assignment to learn about sensors, Arduino programming, and real-time monitoring systems.
+This project was created as part of a student assignment to learn about Web developoment.